GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - Task Size: Start small, you can increase this later.
     - Task role: None (TODO: pretty sure this needs to be something to access RDS)
     - Task Execution Role: `ecsTaskExecutionRole` (from step 1)
-    - TODO: update container 1/2 after finishing the repository
     - Container 1:
         - Name: `fastapi`
         - Image URI: go to ECR and copy the URI of the `latest` image (make sure it includes `:latest` tag at the end)
         - Note that you _do not_ need to enable "Private registry authentication" (despite the fact that your repository is private)
-        - port mappings: 8081 / TCP / HTTP (todo)
+        - port mappings: 8081 / TCP / HTTP
+        - enable the default log collection, it's basically free
+    - Add another container:
+        - Name: `nginx`
+        - Image URI: copy the `latest` URI, like for fastapi
+        - Essential container: Yes
+        - port mappings: 80 / TCP / HTTP
-        - enable the default log collection, it's basically free (todo)
+        - enable the default log collection, it's basically free
+    - TODO: health checks?
     <details>
         <summary>See Image</summary>
         <img src="./.github/readme-images/create-task-definition.png" width="500px"/>